Soil Testing 101: What You Need To Know For a Flourishing Garden

 How to Test Soil

-If you have a soil sampling tube, so much the better, but if not, a spade will suffice.
-Don’t use galvanized steel however, since it can skew the results.
+If you have a soil sampling probe like this one from Amazon, so much the better, but if not, a spade will suffice.
+(Don’t use galvanized steel however, since it can skew the results.)
+Here’s how to proceed:

-Clear the top of the soil where you wish to take a sample from debris or weeds.
-Collect a sampling of the soil from the area.
+- Clear the top of the soil where you wish to take a sample.
+Scrape away any debris or weeds.

-Remove any roots or grass from the sample.
-Bag the soil sample in a sealed plastic bag and label it with your name, date and area from where it’s been collected; like “veggie garden” or “front lawn”.
+- Place the sample in a plastic bag, seal it, then label it with your identifying information on it.
+You should also label it with the date and area from where it’s been collected; like “veggie garden” or “front lawn”.

 Understanding Your Soil Test Results